klhuillier/con-error/README.md

 #### indent: number, default 0 - number of spaces to indent each line, 0 = compact form

-The stack frames are the same as produced by `conError.parsedStack()` for each error in the sequence.

 # CeSequences

-Produces Sequences for the referent ConError.
+Produces sequences for the referent ConError.

-A Sequence is a collection of errors where each error in the sequence is caused by the next error in the sequence. e.g., the first element of a Sequence may be thrown by an on-click handler, and the last element may be an error from a remote service call initiated by the on-click handler. `[OnClickError, ServiceError]`.
+A sequence is an array of errors where each error in the sequence is caused by the next error in the sequence. e.g., the first element of a sequence may be thrown by an on-click handler, and the last element may be an error from a remote service call initiated by the on-click handler. `[OnClickError, ServiceError]`.